GeoRouv/automated-zombie-apocalypse-minigame/README.md

 # Game Description & Rules
 We have two creatures: good creature and bad creature.
 The creatures live side by side, each in a specific position.

-The creatures have the following characteristics:
+The creatures have the following characteristics:<br/>
 • Every creature has a name.
 • Each creature has a life expectancy to live.
 When is born its life equals with L> 0 (L is common to all creatures).
 • When the life of a creature hits zero, the creature falls into the zombie state.
 For creatures in zombie mode, the following actions have no effect.